 The Company accounts for stock-based compensation by measuring and recognizing the fair value of all stock-based payment awards made to employees based on the estimated grant date fair values, including employee stock options, restricted stock awards and the employee stock based purchase plan.
-The determination of fair value involves a number of significant estimates.
-The Company uses the Black-Scholes option pricing model to estimate the value of employee stock options which requires a number of assumptions to determine the model inputs.
+The Company uses the Black-Scholes option pricing model to estimate the value of employee stock options which requires a number of significant estimates to determine the model inputs.
 These include the expected volatility of the stock's market price, the expected term of the stock-based awards, the expected risk free rate of interest and any dividend yields.
 As stock-based compensation expense is based on awards ultimately expected to vest, it has been reduced for estimated forfeitures.
-The Company estimates and adjusts forfeiture rate s based on a periodic review of recent forfeiture activity and expected future employee turnover.
+The Company estimates and adjusts forfeiture rates based on a periodic review of recent forfeiture activity and expected future employee turnover.
 As the Company has been operating as a public company for a period of time that is shorter than its estimated expected option life, the Company concluded that its historical price volatility does not provide a reasonable basis for input assumptions within its Black-Scholes valuation model when determining the fair value of its stock options.
 As a result, expected volatility is based on the historical volatility of a peer group of publicly traded companies.
 The Company continues to use the "simplified" method for the estimated term of the awards.